casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 We will use the ``transfer-<address>`` to query more details about the transfer.

-Important fields in the request:
+**Important request fields:**

 - ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned
 - ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
 - ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
 - ``key`` - <FORMATTED STRING or PATH> The base key for the query.
 This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash or deploy-info hash.

 ::